 12. The new IAB-donor-CU sends UE CONTEXT RELEASE message to the initial IAB-donor-CU.

-NOTE: The XnAP UE IDs of the recovery IAB-node are retained at initial and new IAB-donor-CU as long as the recovery path is used for transport of traffic between the IAB-node undergoing recovery and the initial IAB-donor-CU.
+NOTE: The XnAP UE IDs of the recovery IAB-MT are retained at initial IAB-donor-CU and new IAB-donor-CU as long as the recovery path is used for transport of traffic between the IAB-node undergoing recovery and the initial IAB-donor-CU.

 13. The initial IAB-donor-CU may release the BH RLC channels and BAP-sublayer routing entries on the initial path between the initial parent IAB-node and the initial IAB-donor-DU.